By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 679|Page: 1|4 min read

-Most people think that happiness is due to situations that include things we want, such as being married, having a high income or being in a culture that supports you.
-But those things actually aren’t a factor of whether someone is happy or well.
+Most people think that happiness is due to situations that include things we want, such as being married, having a high income, or being in a culture that supports you.
+However, these factors do not necessarily determine whether someone is happy or well-adjusted.
+Understanding the deeper psychological factors behind happiness is crucial for developing a more fulfilling life.

 The difference between happy and unhappy people lies in their thought processes.
-Each person’s thoughts, moods, feelings, behaviors and motivation seem to determine how they are.
-Many people experience similar experiences, but how they interpret them and think about them shows which type of person they are.
-Happy people don’t focus on negative things, and don’t let feedback affect their mood and self-confidence.
-However, unhappy people are always showing lower self-esteem, by being sensitive to feedback, critical of their performance in tasks, and being sensitive about comparisons to other people.
+Each person’s thoughts, moods, feelings, behaviors, and motivation significantly determine their well-being.
+Many people experience similar situations, but how they interpret and think about them reveals the type of person they are.
+Happy people tend not to focus on negative things and do not let feedback affect their mood and self-confidence.
+In contrast, unhappy people often exhibit lower self-esteem, are sensitive to feedback, critical of their performance, and are concerned about comparisons to others (Lyubomirsky, 2007).

-People who are unhappy constantly focus on self-reflection, and focus on negative things about their self and their life.
-Even when people are happy for the time being, they will revert back to their usual amount of happiness, or their “happiness baseline.”
-There is also an association between the personality and the happiness baseline: personality characteristics are fixed as well as intertwined with levels of happiness in each individual.
+Unhappy individuals often engage in excessive self-reflection, concentrating on negative aspects of themselves and their lives.
+Even when people experience temporary happiness, they tend to revert to their usual happiness level or "happiness baseline."
+There is an association between personality and the happiness baseline: personality characteristics are relatively fixed and intertwined with individual happiness levels (Diener & Lucas, 1999).

-One idea that psychologists have tried to use is the Sustainable Happiness Model, where cognitive, behavioral, and motivational thought processes should be changed to focus more on the positive.
-Examples include intentional acts of kindness (behavioral), visualizing best possible selves (cognitive), expressing gratitude (cognitive), and pursuing life goals (motivational).
+One concept psychologists have explored is the Sustainable Happiness Model, which suggests altering cognitive, behavioral, and motivational thought processes to focus more on the positive.
+Examples include intentional acts of kindness (behavioral), visualizing the best possible selves (cognitive), expressing gratitude (cognitive), and pursuing life goals (motivational) (Lyubomirsky, Sheldon, & Schkade, 2005).

-The no side of this issue has multiple articles that claim they have evidence suggesting much less control over how much happiness one has.
-One theory from an article they looked at claimed that the heritability of happiness is around .50, suggesting that half of the variability in the population’s happiness scores is caused by genes, and the other half by experiences.
-Another theory is the hedonic treadmill, which suggests that each individual has a happiness baseline, but yet can adapt slightly to life experiences, both good and bad.
-But they usually stay on or near their baseline.
+Opponents of the notion that happiness is largely within our control point to evidence suggesting much less control over one's happiness level.
+One theory indicates that the heritability of happiness is around 50%, suggesting that half of the variability in the population's happiness scores is genetic, with the other half stemming from experiences (Lykken & Tellegen, 1996).
+Another theory, the hedonic treadmill, posits that individuals have a happiness baseline but can slightly adapt to life experiences, both positive and negative, usually staying near their baseline (Brickman & Campbell, 1971).

 Browse our vast selection of original essay samples, each expertly formatted and styled